 Groundwater Quality

-Multiple water providers in the Mid-Coast use groundwater.
-Some of thesese water providers have water treatment systems, and others do not.
+Multiple public water providers and private residents in the Mid-Coast use groundwater.
+Some of the public water providers have water treatment systems, and others do not.
+Many residents on private wells or springs have septic systems to manage wastewater.
 According to the Oregon Department of Environmental Quality, statewide studies of groundwater during the past 20 years have found that nitrate is the most commonly detected groundwater contaminant, followed by pesticides, volatile organic compounds, and bacteria.
-Private, domesticd wells are not required to conduct routine water quality testing or to treat contaminants.
-Oregon’s Domestic Well Safety Program partners with local health departments and water providers to promote domestic well safety and improve local and state capacity to assess and manage risks associated with private wells.
+Domestic wells are not required to conduct routine water quality testing or to treat contaminants.
+Testing is only required by owners during real estate transactions (e.g. the sale of a property) and is limited to arsenic, bacteria, and nitrate.
+Oregon’s Domestic Well Safety Program partners with local health departments and water providers to promote proper maintenance and safety of domestic wells and improve local and state capacity to assess and manage risks associated with private wells.

 Ecology

-The ecology in the Mid-Coast was summarized in a report (Appendix A) as part of Step 2 of the planning process and can be summarized as follows:
+The ecology in the Mid-Coast was summarized in a report (Appendix A) as part of Step 2 of the planning process and can be described as follows:

 The Mid-Coast supports a variety of habitats, with aquatic habitats being of particular interest because of their connection to human population water supply needs.
 Aquatic habitats include streams and springs, lakes, riparian areas, wetlands, and estuaries.